-Main Fields of Activities
+Main Fields of Activity

-Current research activities of IMB are focusing on investigation of regulatory mechanisms of cell activity and its alterations in a number of pathologic conditions including autoimmune, autoinflammatory, cerebrovascular, infectious, oncological, and psychiatric disorders.
-The research, conducting in vivo, in vitvo, in situ and in silico, includes human, animal, cell-cultures and computation modeling studies on genetic, protein, cellular, membrane, and sub-cellular levels.
+Current research activities of IMB are focused on investigation of regulatory mechanisms of cell activity and its alterations in a number of pathologic conditions including autoimmune, autoinflammatory, cerebrovascular, infectious, oncological, and psychiatric disorders.
+The research, conducting in vivo, in vitro, in situ and in silico, includes human, animal, cell-cultures and computation modeling studies on genetic, protein, cellular, membrane, and sub-cellular levels.
 A special attention is paid to mediators of the immune and signal transduction systems.
 An important area of the research is Armenian genome study using pathogenomics, ecogenomics, immunogenomics, and population genomics approaches.

 Funding Sources and Research Grants

 Basic activities of IMB have been funded from the state budget.
 In addition, IMB researchers have performed R&D projects supported by national and international grants provided on a competitive basis.
-Beginning from 2000 IMB researchers have implemented 62 projects supported by research grants.
+Beginning from 2000 IMB researchers have implemented 90 projects supported by research grants.

 Fundamental and Practical Significance of the Research Results

 The output of the studies performed at IMB is elucidation of molecular and cellular etiopathomechanisms of many polygenic and multifactorial diseases and identification of vital molecular biomarkers and therapeutic targets of diseases.
 Another important output is identification of new physiologically active compounds of potential therapeutic significance.
 Application areas include molecular diagnostics, prognostics, prophylaxis, and treatment of diseases, monitoring of disease progression and the efficiency of applied therapy as well as new drugs design.
-IMB has a number of technological development in these fields and holds related patents.
+IMB has a number of technological developments in these fields and holds related patents.

 Scientific production and Technological Developments